xuexiaohua-bio/XHMM_germlineCNV/README.md

 #### Original workflow written by Yige Wu (only suitable for Google Cloud):
 https://github.com/yigewu/xhmm_google_cloud

+## External dependency files:

+The XHMM workflow requires two dependency files for the analysis: a interval file and a seqdb file.

+Interval files have been downloaded from UCSC table browser for both grch37 and grch38 and provided with this repository (see Files/IntervalFiles diretory).

+seqdb files are databases for the human genome sequence generated with plinkseq.
+These files are available at MGI for both grch37 and grch38:
+- b37: `/gscmnt/gc3020/dinglab/fernanda/Projects/XHMM_germlineCNV/Files/SEQDB/b37/seqdb.hg19`
+- b38: `/gscmnt/gc3020/dinglab/fernanda/Projects/XHMM_germlineCNV/Files/SEQDB/b38/seqdb.hg38`

+Information on how to generate seqdb files are available at the plinkseq webpage (https://atgu.mgh.harvard.edu/plinkseq/resources.shtml) or at MGI at `/gscmnt/gc3020/dinglab/fernanda/Projects/XHMM_germlineCNV/Files/SEQDB/b37/README`.

 ## How to start a run on MGI:

 ### Set-up: